 The senior band competed in Grade 2 with great success in Ontario and the United States winning a North American title and finishing 4th overall in Scotland in 1996.
 During this period, the junior band continued as a community and prize-winning competitive band, training many players who graduated to the senior band.
 Under the leadership of Ross May, the band competed at Grade 4 and Grade 3 levels from 1997 to 2001.
 In 2001, Colin Clansey assumed leadership of the Glengarry Pipe Band to reconstitute a senior grade competing band.
 The senior band continued to succeed in Grade 2, winning prizes in Canada and the US, as well as at the World Pipe Band Championship in 2004.

 In 2011 the grade 2 band merged with Ottawa Police PB in order to field a more competitive band from the Eastern Ontario region.
 The Glengarry grade 4 band continued under the leadership of Pipe Major Ross Davison, who led the band until the end of the 2015 season.

 In 2011 the band also marked their 50th anniversary with a reunion at the Glengarry Highland Games, the highlight of which was a march onto the field by band members past and present.
-The Grade 3 band heads into the 2019 season under the leadership of PM Ryan Ross with lead drummer Michael Poxon.
-The grade 5 band is led by PM Erin Bell with lead drummer Sarah McKinnon.
+The Grade 3 band heads into the 2021 season under the leadership of PM Alan B. Clark with lead drummer Liam Diamond.
+The grade 4 band is led by PM Erin Bell with lead drummer Shahna Summers.
 The Juvenile band is led by PM Ross Davidson and lead drummer Tina Dewer.Members

 *additional appearances to be added at a later date